AmarTabakovic/AmarTabakovic-Hugo/content/blog/carbon-for-code-snippets/index.md

 > Create and share beautiful images of your source code.
 > Start typing or drop a file into the text area to get started.

-[Carbon](https://carbon.now.sh) is a web based code snippet creator, which you can use to create screenshots of your source code.
+[Carbon](https://carbon.now.sh) is a web-based code snippet generator, which you can use to create screenshots of your source code.
 Carbon supports syntax highlighting for over 60 languages and is highly customizable.

 ![Carbon code snippet](imgs/carbon.png)